pdfcpu

 writing enc.pdf ...

 Set the user password of a document that has none.
-Any encrypted PDF file has either one of the two passwords set.
-Whenever you change the user password of a document that has a owner password set, you have to provide the current owner password:
+Whenever you change the user password of a document you also have to provide the current owner password:

 writing enc.pdf ...